Recipes » Ground Italian Sausage and Potatoes (Easy Comfort Food)

 • If your pan isn’t hot enough, your potatoes will just absorb the oil and will not crisp up.

-4. Cut your potatoes and onion all the same thickness.
+4. Cut your potatoes all the same thickness.
 This will guarantee that they cook at the same rate.

-5. Add the potatoes and onion to the pan.
-Let them cook until brown before flipping them over.
+5. Add the potatoes.
+Let them cook until browned before flipping them over.
 I like the control that I get with a fish spatula.

 • There isn’t any reason to keep flipping them.
 Doing so will not allow both sides to get crisp and you run the risk of breaking the potatoes.